Liev Schreiber

+Schreiber's early film roles include Mixed Nuts (1994), Party Girl (1995), The Daytrippers (1996), and Big Night (1996).
+He acted in the first three Scream films (1996–2000), Ransom (1996), The Hurricane (1999), Hamlet (2000), Kate & Leopold (2001), The Manchurian Candidate (2004), The Painted Veil (2006), X-Men Origins: Wolverine (2009), Pawn Sacrifice (2014), and Spotlight (2015).
+He acted in the Wes Anderson films Isle of Dogs (2018), The French Dispatch (2021), and Asteroid City (2023).
+He made his directorial film debut with Everything Is Illuminated (2005).

+He made his Broadway debut in In the Summer House (1992).
+He earned the Tony Award for Best Featured Actor in a Play for playing Richard Roma in the David Mamet play Glengarry Glen Ross (2005).
+He was Tony-nominated for the Eric Bogosian play Talk Radio (2007), the Arthur Miller revival A View from the Bridge (2010) and the John Patrick Shanley revival Doubt (2024).
+He also acted in Les Liaisons Dangereuses (2016).

+On television, he most notably portrayed the titular character in the Showtime drama series Ray Donovan (2013–2020).
+He reprised the role in the television film Ray Donovan: The Movie (2022).
+The role has earned him nominations for three Primetime Emmy Awards and four Golden Globe Awards.
+He also portrayed Orson Welles in the HBO film RKO 281 (1999), and Otto Frank in the Nat Geo miniseries A Small Light (2023).

-Early life
+Early life and education

-Schreiber was born in San Francisco, California, the son of Heather Milgram, a painter, and Tell Schreiber, an actor and carpenter.
-His father is Protestant and his mother is Jewish.
-His maternal grandfather, Alex Milgram, emigrated from Ukraine.
+Isaac Liev Schreiber was born in San Francisco, California, the son of Heather Milgram, a painter, and Tell Schreiber, an actor and carpenter.
+His father was Protestant and his mother is Jewish.
+His maternal grandfather, Alex Milgram, emigrated from the Russian Empire.
 Milgram, who was the most significant male in Schreiber's youth, played the cello and owned Pierre-Auguste Renoir etchings, and made his living by delivering meat to restaurants.
 His mother, who is an aficionada of classical music and Russian literature, has said that she named Liev after her favorite Russian author, Leo Tolstoy, while his father has stated that Schreiber was named after the doctor who saved his mother's life.
-His family nickname, adopted when Schreiber was a baby, is "Huggy."
+His family nickname, adopted when Schreiber was a baby, is "Huggy".

 When Schreiber was one year old, his family moved to the unincorporated rural community of Winlaw, in the southern interior of British Columbia.
 Over the next four years, his mother was hospitalized on several occasions and underwent therapy related to a bad experience on LSD that she had near the beginning of her marriage (in San Francisco), according to Schreiber's father.
 After Schreiber's father threatened to have Schreiber's mother admitted to a mental institution, Schreiber was kidnapped by his mother, eventually leading to his mother gaining full custody of him.
 They squatted on the Lower East Side in New York City.